Case Study: Traditional Ecological Knowledge Working Group – Co-Creating Vegetation Management in a Good Way

 Outcome

-The resulting Vegetation Management Plan was not only scientifically robust but was grounded in Indigenous ways of knowing—rooted in ceremony, guided by shared principles, and shaped through ongoing, respectful dialogue.
+The resulting draft Vegetation Management Plan is not only scientifically robust but has been grounded in Indigenous ways of knowing—rooted in ceremony, guided by shared principles, and shaped through ongoing, respectful dialogue.
 The TEK Working Group has become a model for how Indigenous knowledge can lead urban ecological planning when approached with humility, integrity, and a long-term commitment to relationships and respect for diversity of Indigenous Nations and teachings.

 Categories: Indigenous inclusion, Indigenous engagement, Traditional Ecological Knowledge, Indigenous Ways of Knowing, reconciliation